sebmartinezz/libigl-project-cpp/README.md

-# Dynamic Curvature Visualization of 3D Meshes Using Libigl and OpenGL
+# Dynamic curvature visualization of 3
+three-dimensional meshes using libigl and opengl

-A C++ OpenGL framework for loading, processing, deforming and visualizing 3D triangular meshes with curvature-based color mapping.
+A c++ openGL framework for loading, processing, deforming and visualizing three dimensional triangular meshes with curvature-based color mapping.

 <div align="center">